-Objectives Objective 1 Students will learn about the fundamentals of physics, acoustics, psychoacoustics and electricity as they relate to the recording studio and recording equipment.
-Objective 2 Students will learn about the various types of microphones , how they work, their polar patterns and how they are used in the studio.
-Objective 3 Students will learn about typical recording consoles (mixers) and their various elements and signal flow (i.e. microphone preamplifiers, equalizers (EQ), busses, auxes, etc) and how outboard studio equipment is integrated with digital recording systems.
-Objective 4 Students will learn about Digital Audio Workstations (DAW's) and their use in recording, editing and mixing digitally recorded audio signals.
+Objectives Objective 1 Articulate the fundamentals of physics, acoustics, psychoacoustics and electricity as they relate to the recording studio and recording equipment.
+Objective 2 Outline the various types of microphones , how they work, their polar patterns and how they are used in the studio.
+Objective 3 Define typical recording consoles (mixers) and their various elements and signal flow (i.e. microphone preamplifiers, equalizers (EQ), busses, auxes, etc) and how outboard studio equipment is integrated with digital recording systems.
+Objective 4 Define Digital Audio Workstations (DAW's) and their use in recording, editing and mixing digitally recorded audio signals.
+Objective 5 Create audio recordings of instruments using proper technique and standard practices.